NBISweden/EGA-SE-user-docs/user-guide.md

 settings.
 You can get the configuration file by logging in with your Elixir ID [here]()

+If you choose not to use the downloaded configuration file, we recommend setting the multipart chunk size significantly higher than the default 5 Mbyte.
+It can be set up to 2 Gbytes but values above 100 Mbyte probably do very little to improve throughput.

 ### Upload the file(s)​

 S3 allows for **optional** creation of folders and that can be